Nintendo Switch has sold 19.7 million consoles, 87 million games to date

 The Kyoto, Japan-based company said in its quarterly earnings report that it has sold 19.67 million Nintendo Switch consoles to date and 86.9 million games.
 That means the rate of sales has slowed, as Nintendo had sold 17.79 million units as of March 31.
 But the June quarter is typically a slow season.

-By comparison, the Nintendo 3DS has sold 72.9 million hardware units and 367.8 million games.
+In comparison, the Nintendo 3DS has sold 72.9 million hardware units and 367.8 million games.
 And the Wii U has sold 13.6 million consoles and 102.3 million games.

 The top sellers on the Switch to date are Super Mario Odyssey (11.17 million), Marko Kart 8 Deluxe (10.35 million), The Legend of Zelda: Breath of the Wild (9.32 million), and Splatoon 2 (6.76 million).
 Mario Tennis Aces, released in June, has sold 1.38 million units.
 Nintendo Labo has sold 1.39 million units since April.